StrayDragon/flask-x-openapi-schema/README.md

 # Run tests with coverage report
 just test

+# Run tests in parallel for faster execution
+just test-parallel

+# Run tests in parallel with specific number of workers
+just test-parallel '' 4

 # View HTML coverage report
 # Open htmlcov/index.html in your browser
 ```